News from Sacramento, CA

 Get the latest updates and event listings from the International Rescue Committee in Sacramento, CA, and learn how you can help welcome newly arrived refugees.

-Citizenship and Immigration Services in Northern California
+Citizenship and Immigration Program

 The IRC's Immigration Department can help any immigrant population to petition to bring family members to the U.S., apply for citizenship, green cards, work authorization, travel documents, and more.